danvk/aoc2023/README.md

 ## Day by day

+## Day 25

+sample: 15 components / 33 connections
+input: 1453 components / 3236 connections

+If there are 4+ independent connections between two components then they must be part of the same cluster.

+There are a few of these in a simplme form in the sample input but none in my puzzle input.
+Darn.

 ## Day 24

 For part 2 I guess this is just a really big system of equations?